How to Make a Healthy Charcuterie Board

 5. Make the Pickled Element Yourself

 Briny elements like olives or pickles help cut through the rich meats and cheeses.
 However, the store-bought versions of these ingredients can often be high in sodium, so making homemade pickles is an easy, healthy way to manage your salt intake.
 Whether it's cucumbers, peppers or tomatoes, learn how to pickle anything with this step-by-step guide.
-Not only can you customize your seasonings, from Ginger Pickled Carrots to Dill Pickles, but your homemade pickles can be used beyond the board on sandwiches, as a side dish and more.
+Not only can you customize your seasonings, like Ginger Pickled Carrots, but your homemade pickles can be used beyond the board on sandwiches, as a side dish and more.

 6. Don't Eat Off the Board